When you click on a retailer link on our site, we may earn affiliate commission to help fund our not-for-profit mission. Find out more.

 No similar scheme exists to protect customers who book flights and accommodation independently.
 If your airline fails or your hotel closes, you may well lose your money – or worse, you could be stranded abroad.

-Book a package holiday to protect against changing travel corridor lists and national lockdowns
+Book a package holiday to protect against changing travel restrictions and lockdowns

-The government changes to the countries on its travel corridor list has left many holidaymakers who booked flights and hotels separately out of pocket.
-Despite the government having now removed all countries from the list and advising against travel airlines have continued to fly and refused to refund customers.
-Again, a package holiday can stop you losing out.
+Despite the government currently advising against all travel, airlines have continued to fly and refused to refund customers.
+A package holiday can stop you losing out.

 When a national lockdown occurs, or travel advice against a country changes, most tour operators, unlike some airlines, will cancel package holidays (see exceptions in don’ts at the bottom).
 You’ll be offered a trip to an alternative destination or can claim a full refund under the terms of the Package Travel Regulations.